JeffCyr/ClrMD.Extensions/README.md

 ClrObject
 ----------------

-In ClrMD, you typically always access object's properties by its ClrType and object address.
+In ClrMD, you always access object properties by its ClrType and object address.

 ```c#
 ClrHeap heap = runtime.GetHeap();